 Frequently Asked Questions

-The DPP also showed that modest weight loss (achieved by following a low calorie, low-fat diet) and moderate physical activity was especially effective in preventing or delaying the development of diabetes in older people.
+The DPP study also showed that modest weight loss (achieved by following a low calorie, low-fat diet) and moderate physical activity were especially effective in preventing or delaying the development of diabetes in older people.
 In fact, people over the age of 60 were able to reduce their risk for developing type 2 diabetes by 71 percent.

 (Watch the video to learn more about preventing type 2 diabetes.
 To enlarge the video, click the brackets in the lower right-hand corner.
 To reduce the video, press the Escape (Esc) button on your keyboard.)